miquels/webdav-server-rs/README.md

 Uses PAM authentication and local unix accounts.

-This server does not implement TLS or logging.
+This server does not implement logging.
 For now, it is assumed that most users of this software want to put an NGNIX or Apache reverse-proxy in front of it anyway, and that frontend can implement TLS, logging, enforcing a maximum number of connections, and timeouts.